ChrisKurz/NCS-Tutorial/DFU/NCSv3.2.0/README.md

 # Bootloader and Device Firmware Updates (DFU)

 A firmware update consists of several steps.
 First, an update image must be loaded into the MCU.
-Once this is complete, the image can be verified and, if necessary, applied.
+Once this is complete, the image can be checked and, if verified as correct, used as the new application image.

+## MCUboot

 Here, we will first look at the bootloader — specifically MCUboot.
-For now, we will skip downloading the image via software and use the _Programmer_ tool from _nRF Connect for Desktop_ instead.
+For now, we will skip downloading the image via the application firmware and use the _Programmer_ tool from _nRF Connect for Desktop_ instead.
 Later, we will add the software that handles the firmware update (see DFU chapter).

-## MCUboot

 1) [Adding MCUboot to a project](mcuboot_AddToProject/README.md)